 What to see in Iceland?
 How about a Glacier!?

-Ice climbing in Iceland on a Glacier – yes, please!
-Before our trip, while researching what to see in Iceland, I came across an ice climbing trip on the Falljökull glacier in Skaftafell National Park with Glacier Guides and booked it with no question.
+Before my trip to Iceland, I was looking up adventurous things to do there.
+There are a ton of guided glacier hikes you can do, but I wanted something a notch up on the adrenaline scale.
+I came across an ice climbing trip on the Falljökull glacier in Skaftafell National Park with Glacier Guides and booked it with no question.
 We later found out that we were lucky to have found availability 2 weeks before our trip because they had been so booked up lately!

-I had emailed Glacier Guides the day before our trip to confirm we were good to go – the weather forecast was calling for rain, and a lot of it, and I assumed that ice climbing in Iceland in the rain probably wasn’t the best plan.
+I had emailed Glacier Guides the day before our trip to confirm we were good to go.
+The weather forecast was calling for rain, and a lot of it, and I assumed that ice climbing in Iceland in the rain probably wasn’t the best plan.
 They emailed back that the trip was still on, and that they would reach out if there was a cancellation.
-Read on for details about our incredible ice climbing adventure in Iceland!
+Read on for details about our incredible Iceland glacier ice climbing adventure!

 In this article: